Busting the myths about remote work is the need of the hour.

 Discussions, debates, and agreements within four walls cannot be replicated in a remote set up.
 It’s tougher to convince the team through virtual meetings.
 These are a few ideas that float around the decision-making process in a remote-first organization.

 Reality: Remote companies are equipped with fast decision-making tools

 Decisions, big or small, have a profound effect on the team and the work process.
 This calls for not just careful consideration during decision making, but some set system to ensure measuring and improving the decisions and outcomes as well.
-Companies cite communication gaps, lack of visibility, mismatch of expectations and information gaps to be the biggest hurdles to decision making in remote.
+Companies cite communication gaps, lack of visibility, mismatch of expectations, and information gaps to be the biggest hurdles to decision making in the remote.

 Remote is no longer the future of work, it has become the present.